+From \eqref{eq:relerror}, we see that the relative error on the left-hand side of \eqref{eq:relerror} depends on the norm $\Vert \widetilde{\bC}^{-1} \Vert$, i.e., the relative error is inversely proportional to the smallest singular value of $\widetilde{\bC}$.
+This may explain a possible failing of approximating matrices, where the smallest singular values tend towards zero.
+The estimates for the $\H$-Cholesky and the Schur complement for general sparse positive-definite matrices are given in \cite{Bebendorf11}.
+The approximation errors are proportional to the $\kappa(\widetilde{\bC})$, i.e., matrices with a very large condition number may require a very large $\H$-matrix rank.

-Figure~\ref{fig:nugget} (left) demonstrates three negative log-likelihood functions.
-One is computed with the nugget 0.01, another with 0.005 and the third with 0.001.
-As one can see, for this particular example, the behavior of likelihood is preserved, and the minimum is not changing (or changing very slightly).
-Figure~\ref{fig:nugget} (right) is just a zoomed version of the left picture.
+Figure~\ref{fig:nugget} (left) demonstrates three negative log-likelihood functions computed with the nuggets 0.01, 0.005, and 0.001.
+For this particular example, the behavior of likelihood is preserved, and the minimum does not change (or changes very slightly).
+Figure~\ref{fig:nugget} (right) is just a zoomed in version of the picture on the left.